How we let go changes dependant on our relationship to present experience.

 Softening effort does two things:

-Reward your mind with pleasure.
+Reward your mind with the subtle pleasantness present of letting go.

-To reward your mind for letting go, gently smile into your eyes, then bring it to the pleasure of letting go and allowing it to enter your mind.
-Smiling with our eyes is something that we all do naturally when we are connecting with someone we care about.
-Smiling into our eyes in a relaxed way opens our hearts, making us more open to what we are experiencing and more likely to respond with acceptance, contentment, letting go, etc.
+To reward your mind for letting go, gently smile with your eyes into how nice it feels to relax and let go, enjoying this subtle pleasant feeling and allowing it to enter your mind.
+Smiling with our eyes is something that we all do naturally when we are with someone we care about.
+A good friend, a new born baby, we smile with our eyes toward them to let them know how much we care.

 How to smile with your eyes